RichardsGroup/LSST_training/README.md

 supports the Jupyter environment.
 Please do not hesitate to suggest alternative solutions.

-The training data (both static catalog data and light curves) are stored in `zarr` files, which stores data in chunks and thus enables parallel read/write.
+The master catalog is stored in `parquet` and the light curves are stored in `zarr` files, which stores data in chunks and thus enables parallel read/write.
 There are many good features of zarr to mention, and using zarr as the backend storage is only an experiment to enable